 Work between the FNW Division, family practices and the FHA is well underway to deploy these resources into the community practices in a phased approach.
 This phased approach provides an opportunity to learn from what works and what opportunities are available for the next phases of this initiative's implementation.
-6 family practices now have a nurse with 2 additional clinics having nurses in the orientation process.
-There have been 2 additional RNs who have accepted offers, and 7 positions currently posted.
+9 family practices now have a nurse.
+There have been 4 additional RNs who have accepted offers (2 for in practice and 2 for relief positions).
 The YTD distribution across the PCN's are: